Organizing Principles

 Rapport

-Personalities are interconnected by links shared purpose forming a matrix of relationships as a cooperative community.
+Personalities are interconnected by links of shared attention and intention forming a matrix of relationships as a cooperative community.

 A life field’s attention on a thoughtform or other life field that is purposeful and informed by memory.
 Intentional influence exerted by a rapport network within a community of interest is thought to be cumulative with the potential of changing the community’s frame of reference.